-- A change only in colour does not alter the distinctive character of the trade mark, as long as the following requirements are met: - a) the word/figurative elements coincide and are the main distinctive elements; - b) the contrast of shades is respected; - c) colour or combination of colours does not possess distinctive character in itself; and - d) colour is not one of the main contributors to the overall distinctiveness of the mark.
+GENUINE USE Objective Is the use of a colour version of a trade mark registered in B&W/greyscale (or vice- versa) acceptable for the purpose of establishing genuine use?
+Common Practice • A change only in colour does not alter the distinctive character of the trade mark, as long as the following requirements are met: a) the word/figurative elements coincide and are the main distinctive elements; b) the contrast of shades is respected; c) colour or combination of colours does not possess distinctive character in itself and; d) colour is not one of the main contributors to the overall distinctiveness of the mark.
 For establishing genuine use, the principles applicable to trade marks in B&W also apply to greyscale trade marks.
+Provisions Article 10(1)(a) TMD Article 15(1)(a) CTMR